flotools/flotools/README.md

 # Flo Tools
 #Welcome!
 Welcome to Flo Tools!
-This open source product is a series of UI scripts for VoiceOver designed to enhance the accessibility of Pro Tools for blind and visually-impaired users   by streamlining and automating tasks to dramatically improve the efficiency  of workflows.
+This open source product is a series of UI scripts for VoiceOver designed to enhance the accessibility of Pro Tools for visually-impaired users   by streamlining and automating tasks to dramatically improve workflows.

 This Read Me file is divided into headings for easier screen reader navigation.
 Read on to get started.